anderspkd/secure-computation-library/README.md

 WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 # Building SCL

-SCL has no external dependencies, except if you want to build the unittests.
-In that case, [catch2](https://github.com/catchorg/Catch2/tree/v2.x) is required as that's the framework used for testing, as well as ~lcov~ for generating test coverage.
+SCL uses [gmp](https://gmplib.org/) for working with Elliptic Curves, and [catch2](https://github.com/catchorg/Catch2/tree/v2.x) for testing and `lcov` for test coverage.

 The CMake file recongnizes two different build types: `Debug` and `Release`, the latter being the default.
 In either case, building is straight forward and can